History of radio receivers: Coherer receiver

 Coherer from 1904 as developed by Marconi.

-The first radio receivers invented by Marconi, Oliver Lodge and Alexander Popov in 1894–5 used a primitive radio wave detector called a coherer, invented in 1890 by Edouard Branly and improved by Lodge and Marconi.
+The first radio receivers used by Lodge and then by Marconi and Popov in 1894–5 used a primitive radio wave detector called a coherer, invented in 1890 by Edouard Branly and improved by Lodge and Marconi.
 The coherer was a glass tube with metal electrodes at each end, with loose metal powder between the electrodes.
 It initially had a high resistance.
 When a radio frequency voltage was applied to the electrodes, its resistance dropped and it conducted electricity.
 In the receiver the coherer was connected directly between the antenna and ground.
 In addition to the antenna, the coherer was connected in a DC circuit with a battery and relay.
 When the incoming radio wave reduced the resistance of the coherer, the current from the battery flowed through it, turning on the relay to ring a bell or make a mark on a paper tape in a siphon recorder.
 In order to restore the coherer to its previous nonconducting state to receive the next pulse of radio waves, it had to be tapped mechanically to disturb the metal particles.
 This was done by a "decoherer", a clapper which struck the tube, operated by an electromagnet powered by the relay.

 The coherer is an obscure antique device, and even today there is some uncertainty about the exact physical mechanism by which the various types worked.
 However it can be seen that it was essentially a bistable device, a radio-wave-operated switch, and so it did not have the ability to rectify the radio wave to demodulate the later amplitude modulated (AM) radio transmissions that carried sound.

 In a long series of experiments Marconi found that by using an elevated wire monopole antenna instead of Hertz's dipole antennas he could transmit longer distances, beyond the curve of the Earth, demonstrating that radio was not just a laboratory curiosity but a commercially viable communication method.
 This culminated in his historic transatlantic wireless transmission on December 12, 1901, from Poldhu, Cornwall to St. John's, Newfoundland, a distance of 3500 km (2200 miles), which was received by a coherer.
 However the usual range of coherer receivers even with the powerful transmitters of this era was limited to a few hundred miles.

 The coherer remained the dominant detector used in early radio receivers for about 10 years, until replaced by the crystal detector and electrolytic detector around 1907.
 In spite of much development work, it was a very crude unsatisfactory device.
 It was not very sensitive, and also responded to impulsive radio noise (RFI), such as nearby lights being switched on or off, as well as to the intended signal.
 Due to the cumbersome mechanical "tapping back" mechanism it was limited to a data rate of about 12-15 words per minute of Morse code, while a spark-gap transmitter could transmit Morse at up to 100 WPM with a paper tape machine.